 What are the stroke types and tools for different tone etching methods?

 The answers are in this table here.
-Eventually you can click on the links, but for right now, the pictures here show what each tone etching tool looks like when applied to tone.
+You can click on the Harakezuri link to learn more about patch tone etching, and I'll add other tools later, but for right now, the pictures here show what each tone etching tool looks like when applied to tone.

 |Hara Kezuri (Patch Etching)|